gustavomzw/pravega-binder/README.md

 them to the external stream, working as a consumer.

 * `PravegaBinderConfiguration` - Spring Boot configuration class that injects the properties and create the main binder classes.
-* `AbstractMessageChannelBinder` - Main Binder implementation class that customizes the base `AbstractMessageChannelBinder` base implementation. from Spring Cloud Stream.
+* `PravegaMessageChannelBinder` - Main Binder implementation class that customizes the base `AbstractMessageChannelBinder` base implementation. from Spring Cloud Stream.
 The Channel Binder binds the Producer and Consumer to the Pravega custom implementation.
 * `PravegaMessageHandler` and `PravegaMessageProducer` - Binder implementation based in the Getting Started sample code.